julian-dotcom/torq/README.md

 Torq is an advanced node management software that helps lightning node operators analyze and automate their nodes.
 It is designed to handle large nodes with over 1000 channels, and it offers a range of features to simplify your node management tasks, including:

-* Simultaneously connect to and analyze multiple nodes
+* Analyze, connect and manage all your nodes from one place!
-* Access a complete overview of all channels in one place
+* Access a complete overview of all channels instantly.
-* Build advanced automation workflows to automate any node action
+* Build advanced automation workflows to automate Rebalancing, Channel Policy, Tagging and eventually any node action.
-* Review forwarding history, both current and historical
+* Review forwarding history, both current and at any point in history.
-* Easily filter and sort data with high fidelity
+* Customize and save table views.
+Containing only selected columns, advanced sorting and high fidelity filters.
-* Store commonly used filter configurations for quick access to your preferred table views.
+* Export table data as CSV.
+Finally get all your forwarding or channel data as CSV files.
 * Enjoy advanced charts to visualize your node's performance and make informed decisions.

 Whether you're running a small or a large node, Torq can help you optimize its performance and streamline your node management process.
 Give it a try and see how it can simplify your node management tasks.